-To promote public safety and protect students, faculty, and staff during the coronavirus pandemic, Texas A&M University has adopted policies and practices for the Fall 2020 academic term to limit virus transmission.
+To promote public safety and protect students, faculty, and staff during the coronavirus pandemic, Texas A&M University has adopted policies and practices for the Spring 2021 academic term to limit virus transmission.
 Students must observe the following practices while participating in face-to-face courses and course-related activities (office hours, help sessions, transitioning to and between classes, study spaces, academic services, etc.):

-- Self-monitoring Students should follow CDC recommendations for self-monitoring.
-Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely and should not participate in face-to-face instruction. - Face Coverings Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all non-private spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.
-Description of face coverings and additional guidance are provided in the Face Covering policy and Frequently Asked Questions (FAQ) available on the Provost website. - Physical Distancing Physical distancing must be maintained between students, instructors, and others in course and course-related activities. - Classroom Ingress/Egress Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
+- Self-monitoring-Students should follow CDC recommendations for self-monitoring.
+Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely if that option is available, and should not participate in face-to-face instruction. - Face Coverings-Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all non-private spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.
+Description of face coverings and additional guidance are provided in the Face Covering policy and Frequently Asked Questions (FAQ) available on the Provost website. - Physical Distancing-Physical distancing must be maintained between students, instructors, and others in course and course-related activities. - Classroom Ingress/Egress-Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
 Leave classrooms promptly after course activities have concluded.
-Do not congregate in hallways and maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces. - To attend a face-to-face class, students must wear a face covering (or a face shield if they have an exemption letter).
-If a student refuses to wear a face covering, the instructor should ask the student to leave and join the class remotely.
-If the student does not leave the class, the faculty member should report that student to the Student Conduct office for sanctions.
-Additionally, the faculty member may choose to teach that day's class remotely for all students.
+Do not congregate in hallways and maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces. - To attend a face-to-face class, students must properly wear an approved face covering.
+If a student refuses to wear a face covering, the instructor should ask the student to leave.
+If the course includes synchronous delivery for that class session, the instructor should ask the student to join the class remotely.
+Otherwise, the student would miss the class session and any associated attendance related benefits.
+If the student does not leave the classroom, the faculty member should report that student to the Student Conduct office for sanctions.
+Additionally, if the class has a synchronous remote option, the faculty member may choose to teach that day's class remotely for all students or, if the class session does not have a synchronous remote option, dismiss the entire class.